NLnetLabs/rotonda-doc/manual/source/roto/01_reference.rst

         x + 1;
     }

-The ``return`` keyword can still be used functions that don't return a value to exit the function early.
+The ``return`` keyword can still be used in functions that don't return a value to exit the function early.

 Filter-map